Analysis | Kerala Floods Show Modi Has His Priorities Wrong

 Because the monsoon is an annual phenomenon, watched by everybody from central bankers to farmers, the National Water Policy requires dam checks before and after the rains.
 Those inspections only happened in two states in the most recent year.
 Worse, when defects were pointed out, they weren’t fixed.
 The relatively small sums allocated to spending on dams are either unused or channeled to unapproved projects.

 Tragic as the Kerala floods are, they help underline how Modi’s largess can divert spending from necessities like infrastructure toward populist causes, especially agriculture.
 For example, the national budget for fiscal 2018-19 pledges a minimum price for farm products that is 50 percent more than the cost of producing them.
-The central government has forgiven billions of rupees of farmers’ loans in several states.
+State governments that get some of their funding from the central government and in most cases are run by Modi’s BJP party have announced they will forgive billions of rupees in farmers’ loans.
+On occasion, the central government has said it will bear the burden.

 All told, New Delhi spends five times more on items like subsidized credit to farmers and crop insurance than it does on water resources.
 Only 3 percent of water spending is on flood management, and an even smaller proportion of that is in capital outlays.
 In this year’s budget, the government made no allocation at all for flood forecasting and management.